Grants

 Howie has written federal, state, and foundation grants that have been awarded over $40 million during his career.
 He understands the grant writing process, and he most often writes grants for districts, schools, and other education-related agencies who want to use him as a consultant to help implement his school improvement (or other) strategies.
 At the same time, Howie is always happy to coordinate and write grant proposals in areas where his services are not needed.

-Here's a quick overview of what we're looking at:
+Here's a quick Comparison Document outlining the specifics of the two Grants, and an overview of what we're looking at:

-The Big Picture: The grant centers around recruiting and supporting individuals to become school psychologists who will specialize in mental health prevention and intervention, particularly within high-need school districts.
+The Big Picture: The grants center around recruiting and supporting individuals to become school psychologists who will specialize in mental health prevention and intervention, particularly within high-need school districts.

 Our Approach: We want to partner with and write proposals with as many school districts across the country as possible.
 These districts will either (a) recruit school psychologists with the Grant's support; and/or (b) identify and sponsor school psychology candidates from within their own staff (e.g., general or special education teachers, counselors or BCBAs, or even interventionists or administrators with a passion for mental health) to pursue school psychology training.